Enter Basic Company Information

 • Country – This field shows the country set for the company.
 For information, see Supported Countries.

-• Fax – Enter an optional fax number for your company.
+• (Optional) Fax – Enter a fax number for your company.

-• Currency – (Available when the Multiple Currencies feature is enabled.)
-Choose a base currency for the company.
-Choose carefully because after transactions have been entered with the selected base currency, you can no longer edit this field.
+• Currency – (Available when Multiple Currencies is enabled.)
+Choose a base currency for your company.
+After transactions have been entered with this currency, you can't edit this field.

 To add a currency, go to Lists > Accounting > Currencies > New.
 For information about working with multiple currencies, see Currency Management.
 You can format the currency on the currency record.

-• Currency fields – (Available when the Multiple Currencies feature is not enabled.)
-Use these fields to select a currency and format how currency amounts appear on reports and printed transactions.
+• Currency fields – (Available when Multiple Currencies is not enabled.)
+Use these fields to select a currency and format how amounts appear on reports and printed transactions.

-• Currency Locale – Select a country to determine the currency for your account.
-The currency locale specifies the symbol, symbol placement, and thousands separator for currency values.
+• Currency Locale – Select a country to set the currency for your account.
+The currency locale specifies the symbol, placement, and thousands separator for currency values.

 • Name – Enter a unique name for the currency.